DataHighway-DHX/documentation/docs/getting-started/users-nodes-validators.md

 The DataHighway Testnet uses Nominated Proof of Stake (NPos) consensus, where validators **stake DHX tokens** to validate transactions and blocks to secure the blockchain.
 Validator nodes that receive the Block Reward may optionally share a proportion of it with other accounts that staked tokens to nominated them.

-When the DataHighway Testnet becomes a Parachain on the Polkadot network, then the validators will become known instead as <a href="https://wiki.polkadot.network/docs/en/learn-collator" target="_blank" class="pretty-link pretty-link-colored">Collators</a>.
+When the DataHighway Testnet becomes a Parachain on the Polkadot network, then the validators will become known instead as <a href="https://wiki.polkadot.network/docs/en/learn-collator" target="_blank" className="pretty-link pretty-link-colored">Collators</a>.

 ## How do you become a DataHighway Validator Node?